 Rail Delivery Group: Breaking Point

-To generate awareness of Family and Friends Railcard in the key summer holiday trading period.
+To generate awareness of the Family and Friends Railcard in the key summer holiday trading period.

 We were tasked with devising a campaign that would reach and resonate with busy parents over the long school holidays, impressing upon them that discounted rail fares would open up a world of opportunities for bored children everywhere.

-Upon doing our background research, it soon struck us that Family and Friends Railcard had the opportunity to identify and own the date that families first snapped under the pressure of keeping their little ones entertained – a date we named ‘Breaking Point’.
+Upon conducting our background research, it soon struck us that the Family and Friends Railcard had the opportunity to identify and own the date that families first snapped under the pressure of keeping their little ones entertained – a date we named ‘Breaking Point’.

-- Asked to secure two further high profile online pieces, we delivered five, with coverage across virtually all of the Railcard’s target titles: MSN.com, Closer, Hello, Yahoo! and The Huffington Post
+- Asked to secure two further high profile online pieces, we delivered five, with coverage across virtually all of the Railcard’s target titles: MSN, Closer, Hello!, Yahoo! and The Huffington Post